 All of this was plainly visible to anyone who looked.
-But this popularity also created a popular belief that hypnosis was evil.
-The vast majority of hypnosis in popular media showed villains stripping away their victim’s free will.
-And many people considered this as heinous as rape.
-So any attempt to discuss the erotic nature of hypnosis or sexual fantasies involving hypnosis was met with disgust.
+But this popularity also created several misconceptions, including the belief that hypnosis was evil.
+So any attempt to discuss a hypnosis fetish or sexual fantasies involving hypnosis was met with disgust.

 But then came the Internet, which enabled people to create interest-based communities that reached across the globe.
 The Internet also gave us the ability to engage in these communities anonymously.
-The people who grew up on the aforementioned media sought out each other and quickly established bulletin boards, chat rooms to discuss our interest and share short stories.
-And when recording technology enabled it, we started recording our own erotic hypnosis audio files.
+The people who grew up on the aforementioned media and quickly established bulletin boards and chat rooms to discuss our interest and share short stories.
+And when technology enabled it, we started recording our own erotic hypnosis audio files.

-In practice, everyone has their own purpose and many of us create our own techniques.
-From simply sharing arousal and excitement, to improving sex with real-life lovers, from enhancing D/s relationships to complete personality transformations, we each find our own ways to use hypnosis to enhance our sexual pleasure and explore our erotic fantasies.
+Everyone has their own reasons for trying hypnosis, and many of us create our own techniques.
+From simply sharing arousal and excitement, to improving sex with real-life lovers.
+From enhancing D/s relationships to complete personality transformations.
+We each find our own ways to use hypnosis to enhance our sexual pleasure and explore our erotic fantasies.

 Hypnotic language can elicit sensory memories, such as the feeling of being kissed or caressed.
 Recalling these memories while in a trance, can make you feel them all over again.
-So a hypnotized person can experience all the physical sensations and sexual pleasure that they would enjoy if the scene were real.
+So a hypnotized person can experience all the physical sensations and sexual pleasure that they would with a real-life lover.

-Dominance and submission (D/s).
 This is a type of erotic power exchange where one person willingly surrenders their will to another in exchange for sexual pleasure and/or an emotional bond.
 Many hypnosis fantasies include a D/s component.
-Thanks to the comic books and TV shows I mentioned earlier, many people see hypnosis as a way to take control of a lover’s sexual desires and responses.
-As one sub put it, “seduce my mind, and my body will follow”.
+Thanks to the comic books and TV shows I mentioned earlier, many people see hypnotic domination as a way to take control of a lover’s sexual desires and responses.
+As many submissives say, “seduce my mind, and my body will follow”.

 Role play and personality transformations are a natural extension of these playful imaginings.
 Hypnosis enhances them by helping you get into character, and stay in it.
 You can get into the character’s frame of mind, thinking and feeling like they would.
 This makes the scene feel more realistic and more intensely erotic.

 Most transformations only last the length of a scene.
-But some people, like transgendered people and guys with bimbo transformation fetishes, use erotic hypnosis to effect more permanent changes.
+But some people, like transgendered women and guys with bimbo transformation fetishes, use erotic hypnosis to effect more permanent changes.

 Why You Should Try Erotic Hypnosis

-Alone or with a partner, whether you want to increase your sex drive, train your mind for submission, or just explore a fantasy, you should try erotic hypnosis.
+Whether you want to increase your sex drive, train your mind for submission, or just explore a fantasy, erotic hypnosis can be an means of self-exploration.